In case you need to see a doctor during your stay in Croatia, you can go to:

 ZSEM has its own Sports Association where you can play basketball, volleyball, small football, squash, and tennis.
 To apply, please contact [email protected]

-If you want to engage in religious and spiritual practice or conversations, there is a Catholic student chaplain available at the University, as well as a Church which is right next to the school.
+If you want to engage in religious and spiritual practice, there is a Catholic church “St. Anthony of Padua” near the campus.

 Student benefits cards

 EU students have the right to obtain a student X-card.
 A student X-card is a Croatian student benefits card that offers discounts in student restaurants, cinemas, buses, etc. The card costs 50 kunas to make.
 To get it please contact your Incoming coordinator.

 You can also get an ESN card from the Erasmus Student Network.
 To get it please go to Ulica kralja Zvonimira 8.

 Students that are not from the EU can get an ISIC card.You can get it at:: Student Center Zagreb – Savska cesta 25, next to Student job center (the card is done in 5 minutes)

 In order to use Zagreb’s public transport services – tram and bus, you need to obtain your ZET card.
 The cost of the student ZET card is 130 kunas initially – 30 kunas to create it + 100 kunas to charge it monthly.